codeavenger456/BrainTumourDetection/README.md

 4. python manage.py runserver

 The website will be deployed from the above steps and just follow the instructions in the website after.

+The colab file is in deliverables if you want to see the construction of the model.